QUICK LINKS

 • Couple riding two-up sharing a double room

-These cost numbers should cover your direct tour costs including motorcycle rental, all hotels, all meals, gas and my fee
+These numbers cover your direct tour costs including motorcycle rental, all hotels, all meals, gas and my fee.
+May vary depending on the currency exchange rates in effect during the time of travel.

 BRIEF TOUR DESCRIPTION

 This tour focuses on three main areas with a little bit of Switzerland thrown in.
-The first area is the Tyrolean region of Northwest Italy, which includes some of the highest passes in the Alps including Stelvio, Gavia and the Timmelsjoch.
-We then head east for three days in the Dolomites (my favorite area by a whisker) with their unique look, great twisty roads and multitude of passes.
-Our final stop is two days in the beautiful Italian lake town of riva del Garda.
+The first area is the Tyrolean region of Northwest Italy, which includes some of the highest passes in the Alps including Stelvio and the Timmelsjoch.
+We then head southeast for three days in the Dolomites (my favorite area by a whisker) with their unique look, great twisty roads and multitude of passes.
+Our 3-night stay in the beautiful Italian lake town of Riva del Garda can be enjoyed as rest time, riding time or both.
+Our ride back to Thun via Pontresina, close by to St. Moritz, gives us two more days of high, classic Alpine passes before our adventure ends back in Thun.

-• Day 5 – There are more passes in this area than we will be able to ride.
-So, we mix it up.
-Today we ride the classic dolomite passes which look like a figure 8 on the map.
-We’ll also do Passo di Giau, one of my all time favorites and look down on the gorge at Sottoguda.
-If the weather is good we can enjoy a mountain hut lunch via cable car at more than 2,700 meters with spectacular 360 degree views of the Dolomites.
+• Day 3 – There are more passes in this area than we can cover, even in 2 days, so we pick the best.
+Today we ride the classic dolomite passes which look like a figure 8 on the map – the Sella Ronda route, a minimum of 5 passes.
+Every pass is beautiful and unique and demands a photo stop.
+We’ll also do Passo di Giau, one of my all-time favorites and look down on the gorge at Sottoguda.
+If the weather is good, we can enjoy a mountain hut lunch via cable car at more than 2,700 meters with spectacular 360-degree views of the Dolomites.

-• Day 6 – Yesterday we rode the classic Dolomite passes.
-Today we ride some of the lesser known narrow, one lane passes and high valley roads that make this region of the Alps so special.
+• Day 4 – Yesterday we rode the classic Dolomite passes.
+Today we ride some of the lesser-known narrow, one lane passes and high valley roads that make this region of the Alps so special – another day of 5 or more passes.
 Many of these roads feel like we’ve stumbled onto a windy narrow one lane private driveway with unbelievable scenery.
+We’ll stop for a snack at Lago di Misurina, a little gem of emerald colored glacial water framed by a stunning Dolomite background.
 We then head back east over the Wurzjoch, a similar style road but a definite pass with some unforgettable Dolomite massif views.
-It’s a great way to end our 2-day Dolomite visit.
+It’s a great way to enjoy our Dolomite visit.

-• Day 7 – We head south over four more passes including a narrow un-crowded gem Passo Manghen.
-We then ride some more twisty Alpine roads before arriving at our lakeside hotel in Riva on the shores of Lago di Garda.
-Riva is a great example of an Italian lakes region town.
-There’s a lot to do including shops, cafes, people watching, water sports and more.
+• Day 5 We head south over four more passes including a narrow un-crowded gem Passo Lavaze, a free-flowing pass that can be ridden for the scenery or way more briskly for sport.
+We then ride some more twisty Alpine roads, fast flowing valley roads and roads that ride the rims of deep, wide canyon-like landscapes as we work our way to the southern edge of the dolomites before arriving at our lakeside hotel in Riva on the shores of Lago di Garda.
+Riva is a great example of an Italian lake’s region town.
+There is a lot to do including shops, cafes, people watching, water sports and more.
 You can kick back for the balance of the day and enjoy the town or join me for a ride along the shore and up into the adjacent hillside.
 Don’t worry; we’ll be back in time for dinner.

 • Day 11 – We head back towards Thun surrounded by great Swiss mountain scenery.
-We sometimes visit the Riechenbach Falls in Meiringen where Sherlock Holmes had his fight to the death with Dr. Moriarty.
-We go over a couple of more passes on our way back to the hotel where we unload our gear and head to the rental shop to turn in our bikes.
-We wrap up a great tour with a group dinner at a lively old-town riveside restaurant and say our farewells, until the next tour 🙂 to our new found friends.
+We will ride one of my most favorite passes, the Furka Pass with its 2,429-meter (7,969 feet) height, wild views, James Bond – Goldfinger history and the famous Rhone glacier, poster child for rapidly melting glaciers.
+There is also the Grimsel Pass and the potential for more.
+Sometimes we visit the Riechenbach Falls in Meiringen where Sherlock Holmes had his fight to the death with Dr. Moriarty.
+From there we ride along the lakes, past Interlaken and back to the hotel where we unload our gear and head to the rental shop to turn in our bikes.
+We wrap up a great tour with a group dinner at a lively old town riverside restaurant and say our farewells, until the next tour 🙂 to our newfound friends.

 KEY DATES